 An important limitation to this offense, as described below, is that it only applies to a “postsecondary” degree, so it does not include a high school diploma.

-Fraudulent, Substandard, or Fictitious Degree is classified in the Texas Penal Code under Title 7 “Offenses Against Property,” Chapter 32 “Fraud.”
-Learn more detailed information about the Fraudulent, Substandard, or Fictitious Degree offense below.
+The Penal Code classifies the Texas Fraudulent, Substandard, or Fictitious Degree law under Title 7 “Offenses Against Property,” Chapter 32 “Fraud.”
+Learn more about the Texas offense of Fraudulent, Substandard, or Fictitious Degree below.

 What is the current Texas law about Fraudulent, Substandard, or Fictitious Degree?

-The current Texas law defines the offense of Fraudulent, Substandard, or Fictitious Degree in Penal Code Section §32.52 as follows:[1]
+AV Preeminent Texas lawyer Paul Saputo provides the current law defining Fraudulent, Substandard, or Fictitious Degree in Penal Code Section §32.52, as follows:[1]

 (b) A person commits an offense if the person: